Long twins in random words: Introduction

 \subsection{Twins in words: history and background}

-Axenovich, Person, and Puzynina~\cite{APP} were the first to study twins in words.
+In this paper we study the problem of twins in random words.
+To put our work in a broader context, we briefly recall what is known on twins in words in general.

+The first who introduced and studied this problem were Axenovich, Person, and Puzynina~\cite{APP}.
 We say that a word $w=w_1w_2\cdots w_n\in A^n$, $|A|<\infty$, contains \emph{twins} of \emph{length $t$} if there exist \emph{disjoint} subsets $\{i_1<i_2<\cdots<i_t\}$ and $\{j_1<j_2<\cdots<j_t\}$ of indices such that $w_{i_1}w_{i_2}\cdots w_{i_t}=w_{j_1}w_{j_2}\cdots w_{j_t}$.
 Let $t(w)$ denote the maximum length of twins in $w$ and let $t(n,k)$ denote the minimum of $t(w)$ over all words $w$ of length $n$ over a $k$-element alphabet $A$.
 They proved in~\cite{APP} that $t(n,2)=n/2-o(n)$.
 In other words, every finite binary word can be split into a pair of identical subwords, up to an asymptotically negligible remainder.
 To get this striking result they developed a regularity lemma for words -- an interesting tool with a great potential for further applications (see, e.g.,~\cite{HanKP-S}).

 At present, it is not known whether the same is true for larger alphabets.
 By considering the sub-word formed by two most frequent letters, the above mentioned estimate $t(n,2)=n/2-o(n)$ from~\cite{APP} implies that $t(n,k)\geq n/k -o(n)$.
 For $k\geq3$, this was slightly improved by Bukh and Zhou~\cite{BukhZ} to and to